Rookie2556/Notes/102Tuesday.md

 > We've not touched most of this yet
 ![Cheat Sheet for WLS](https://i.redd.it/rl0fe7r6zku11.jpg)

-Git is the local copy of the github, GitHub is the remote copy of the git. *depending how you see it* they require each other to properly function.
+Git is the local copy of the github, GitHub is the remote copy of the git. *depending how you see it*, they require each other to properly function.

 ## Things I want to know more about